marcodelapierre/biocommons_pathfinder_wp1.4/container_best_practices/SettingUp.md

 You can think of two approaches here: one container per application, or one container with the full software stack required for a given workflow.
 Different people take different approaches in this regard.
 I will here outline arguments for using both, depending on the type of workflow you need to run.

-1. Workflow using a stack of stand-alone packages
+### A) Workflow using a stack of stand-alone packages

-   A. Small or absent pipeline backbone (i.e. pipeline scripts)
+1. Small or absent pipeline backbone (i.e. pipeline scripts)
    Using one container per package here has the big advantage of modularity, so that if you need to modify the workflow and change some of the packages you can just replace the required containers, rather than having to modify a large, monolithic container.
    The minor drawback is that you don't have a single digital object to share for collaboration/reporting; however, this can be simply replaced by the list of adopted containers (or even a download script that gets them all!).

-   B. Articulated pipeline backbone (i.e. large, integrated pipeline scripts)
+2. Articulated pipeline backbone (i.e. large, integrated pipeline scripts)
    When a project ships with a structured set of pipeline scripts, un-containerised, using a set of softwares, it might be more convenient to prepare a single container with the scripts and all the dependencies, rather than radically modifying the pipeline code to make use of containers.
 With all of the dependencies inside the container, the scripts can be almost left unchanged.

-2. Workflow making use of Python or R packages
+### B) Workflow making use of Python or R packages

 In this case the software stack is made up of a set of either Python or R libraries.
 In this case it can be definitely more convenient to make a single container with all the required packages for the given workflow.
 This will ensure consistency in dependencies versions across the various required packages.

 ## Adopt, Adapt, Build

 I find this approach to be quite well suited when seeking to move to containerised software.

-1. *Adopt*
+### *Adopt*

 Given a required package, I typically look for it in container image registries online: [hub.docker.com], [quay.io] and, quite conveniently for bioinformatics, [http://biocontainers.pro/#/registry].
 The **Biocontainers** project has made the great effort of making thousands of packages in this domain available as containers.
 Most of the [Bioconda](http://bioconda.github.io) packages are nowadays automatically containerised and pushed as Biocontainers.
 So you can just search for a package in these registries.
 If you find it, you often get to choose among different versions.
 Pick the latest one, or a specific one if you need to, and note down the container image full name.
 Pull it and ensure the relevant executables work by running a test command (e.g. using the typical `-h` or `--help` flags to print infos on general usage).
 Oftentimes this is all you need to be ready to run a standalone package.

-2. *Adapt*
+### *Adapt*

 Sometimes a given package requires some additional utilities/packages, which are not shipped in the container you have found online.
 This often happens when working with Python/R packages, and is a good case for taking such container as a starting point to build your own customised one.
 Introductory tutorial modules on writing recipe files can be found [here for Singularity](https://github.com/ArangoGutierrez/Singularity-tutorial/blob/master/BUILD_RUN.md) and [here for Docker](https://pawseysc.github.io/container-workflows/05-build-intro/index.html).

-3. *Build*
+### *Build*
 Some packages haven't been ported into containers yet.
 Then this is the case for creating an image from scratch.
 You'll need to pick a starting image, [hub.docker.com] has got plenty of good ones, and you want to use different ones depending on the package.

-   A. For a C/C++/Fortran application, start with a plain Linux image. `ubuntu:18.04` and `debian:10` are both good choices, as if you need to install additional dependencies you'll find plenty of instructions on the Web for these Linux distributions.
+1. For a C/C++/Fortran application, start with a plain Linux image. `ubuntu:18.04` and `debian:10` are both good choices, as if you need to install additional dependencies you'll find plenty of instructions on the Web for these Linux distributions.
 If the package is available through *conda*, you can use `continuumio/miniconda3:4.6.14` as a starting point.

-   B. For Python packages that can be installed through *pip* , you can use `python:3.7` or `python:3-slim` (minimal installation) as a starting image.
+2. For Python packages that can be installed through *pip* , you can use `python:3.7` or `python:3-slim` (minimal installation) as a starting image.
 As seen above, if the package is available through *conda*, you can use `continuumio/miniconda3:4.6.14` as a starting point.
 If you need a Jupyter notebook, consider the series of images by `jupyter/`, e.g. `jupyter/scipy-notebook:latest` if you need to use numpy/scipy.
 If numerical performances are crucial, there are optimised Python containers developed by Intel, e.g. `intelpython/intelpython3_core:2019.4`.

-   C. For R packages, you can use `rocker/r-ver:3.6.1`.
+3. For R packages, you can use `rocker/r-ver:3.6.1`.
 If you need RStudio, consider `rocker/rstudio:3.6.1`, and if you need the *Tidyverse* collection of packages, then there is `rocker/tidyverse:3.6.1`.

 Once you've picked a starting image, collect or work out the full set of commands required to install the package, and embed them into the container recipe file.

 ## Tags and digests